yeweidaniel/full-stack-challenge/README.md

 4. App should now be running at localhost:3000
 	* Admin Credentials: 1/secret

-###Design Architecture:
+##Assumptions
+1. Each employee can't see another employee's review, but can add feedbacks to the other employee.
+2. Each employee can't see feedbacks provided by other employees.
+2. Only the admin can see every employee's complete review

+##Design:

+###Architectural flow
 The front end rendering uses React.js, while business logic/API interaction is handled by Redux.

+The REST API server is written in Express; it serves static files

-The architectural flow is as follows:
+The front-end architectural flow is as follows:

 Top Level Containers -> Action Creators -> Reducer -> Top Level Containers -> Lower Level Presentations Components